ashkanramedani/grafana/README.md

-# Prometheus Monitoring
+# Grafana Monitoring Dashboard

-Prometheus is an open-source systems monitoring and alerting toolkit designed for reliability and scalability.
-This setup includes Prometheus, Node Exporter, and Grafana for monitoring system resources.
+Grafana is an open-source analytics and interactive visualization platform.
+It provides dashboards for metrics collected from various data sources like Prometheus, Loki, and more.

 ---